figgleforth/programming-language/readme.md

 ---

-Composing classes with other classes, instances, or enums, as opposed to inheritance.
-Provides local access to the thing composed
+Composing classes with other classes, instances, or enums.
+Basically merges the two

 ```
 Runtime {